-You also get different types of fly lines like floating, intermediate and a sinking lines but generally for bass fishing normally we would use a floating line.
+You also get different types of fly lines like floating, intermediate and sinking lines but generally, for bass fishing, we would use a floating line.
 This is because bass flies tend to be a bit bigger than your average trout flies so they are going to sink.

 Leader or tippet.

 There are so many options to choose from here.
-If your standing waist-deep in the water you do not want a landing net on a pole.
+If you’re standing waist-deep in the water you do not want a landing net on a pole.
 The obvious choice would be a trout landing net.
-Make sure it folds in half and is easy to carry around with you when your wading in the water.
+Make sure it folds in half and is easy to carry around with you when you’re wading in the water.